alexxuyaowen/maze/README.md

 ### Other Features:
 - The white text on the upper left corner indicates what the mouse is hovering over.
   - For example, if the mouse is hovering over the avatar, the text would be "player"; hovering over the wall, it would be "wall"; hovering over a accessible place, it would be "floor"; hovering over an inaccessible place or a place beyond the vision range, it would be "nothing"
-- Mouse-click on an accessible place would take the character to there along the shortest path.
+- Mouse-click on an accessible place would take the character to there along the shortest path (A* Search)
 - Press ":" then "q" to quickly save and exit the game.
 - Press ":" then "s" to save the game without leaving the game.
 - Press ":" then "n" to go the main menu (without saving).
 - Press ":" then "f" to turn on/off fullscreen (see the entire maze at no cost); this option is for the developers and not the players.
 - Press "f" then "r/y/w/g/b" to manually change the appearance of the character to be "red/yellow/white/green/blue"; this option is just for fun.